sijuswamy/KTU-Maths-Updation/GAMAT301.md

 3. **Quality Assurance:** Monitoring and controlling the quality of software processes.
 4. **Network Traffic:** Modeling and predicting network load and data packet transmission times.

-### Example: Analyzing Network Traffic
+### Example: Analysing Network Traffic

-Consider the scenario where we are analyzing the time taken for data packets to travel across a network.
+Consider the scenario where we are analysing the time taken for data packets to travel across a network.
 The travel times are influenced by various factors and may follow different distributions.
 However, by using the Central Limit Theorem, we can approximate the distribution of the average travel time for a large number of packets as a normal distribution.

 **Python Implementation with Interactive Demonstrations**